 The instructor and/or coach must restrict their involvement with club to teaching and coaching in practice and may not participate in any area of competition as part of the club.
 Instructors and Coaches may not be involved in club administrative or decision making related business.
 The student representative will act as the liaison between the club and the PEAR Department.
-Questions as to the coaches or instructors involvement in the Club Sport business should be presented to the Club Sports Council.
+Questions as to the coaches or instructors involvement in the Club Sports business should be presented to the Club Sports Executive Council.

-Incoming Freshman, Sophomore, and Junior Club Sport members are eligible to receive all 4 of their PE credits by participating in a Club Sport.
+CLUB SPORT members are eligible to receive all 4 of their PE credits by participating in a Club Sport.

 Requirements of PE credit clubs